How to Design a DYI Balcony Canopy

 Next concern is various constraints of the physical installation.
 Each resident is supposed to DYI it or hire a handyman.
 It should be very straightforward and easy to do.

 I have the building wall to attach the canopy to along one side.
 What about the other two corners?
 Obviously, I’d like to avoid introducing additional bulky structure to support the balcony canopy.
 Can I float it in the air?
 It can be cantilevered on brackets.
 But nothing I like is readily available.

 Step five: approach every challenge as an opportunity (balcony canopy or anything else, for this matter)

 Of course, it would be easy to have a welder make something minimal up.
 But that’s not allowed.
 No problem.
 DIY Ally in me sees every challenge as an opportunity.
-I buy a few sample copper connectors and leave The Home Depot.
-I am not worried.
-I know that I will come up with a solution.
+I buy a few sample copper connectors and leave The Home Depot. truthfully, I am not worried.
+There is a solution.
 I just have to give myself a chance to incubate.

 Step six: don’t settle on the very first idea — keep refining